listcall/lica/README.md

 Connect to the SSH-Chat server from the command line.
 `ssh listcall.net -p 2022`

+or `script/util/sshchat`

 ### Remote Pairing

 Session host:
-- type `script/dev/tmate`
+- start a tmate session `script/tmate/start`
+- publish a session token `script/tmate/token`
-- the remote access token is published onto SSH-Chat
+  the remote access token is published onto SSH-Chat

 Session participant:
-- enter the tmate command with session token on your command line
+- enter the ssh command with session token on your command line

 ### File Transfer